OdoemeGoodness/MyGnGn-Token/README.md

 # MyGnGn-Token
 This a GNaira Token Smart Contract.
 This is a smart contract with ERC20 standard.
 Included functionalities are, Minting of new token currency ,  Burning of token currency , Blacklisting of addresses to prevent them from sending and receiving tokens.
-A specific contract account assigned with the role of ‘GOVERNOR with actions like minting, burning and blacklisting is exclusive to the ‘GOVERNOR’ .
+A specific contract account assigned with the role of ‘GOVERNOR with actions like minting, burning and blacklisting is exclusive to the ‘GOVERNOR’,and also ethereum's Keccak 265 hash function was implemented.